geoffrich/geoffrich.net/src/posts/svelte-a11y-limits.md

 </Heading4>
 ```

 Similarly, [duplicate IDs](https://dequeuniversity.com/rules/axe/3.5/duplicate-id) can be an accessibility issue.
-For instance, if two inputs have the same ID, the browser won't know which label goes with which input.
+If two inputs have the same ID, the browser won't know which label goes with which input.
 However, if you use the same ID in two different Svelte components, the compiler won't be able to determine if that's an issue.
 Even if it was looking for duplicate IDs, it doesn't know if those two components are ever rendered at the same time.

 Even warnings the Svelte compiler does have, like [labels must be linked to an input](https://svelte.dev/docs#a11y-label-has-associated-control), aren't perfect and have blind spots.
 With the way this warning is currently implemented, Svelte only requires the label to have a `for` attribute or to wrap an input.
-It doesn't require the input to be associated with a label, or even for an input with the corresponding `id` to exist.
+It doesn't require an input with the matching `id` to exist or for the input to be associated with a label.

 ```svelte
 <!-- This passes, even if there is no input with id="test" -->